The Monthly Accounting Process

 Each period must be calculated in sequence - you cannot skip ahead to the latest period.
 This ensures the financial trail is complete and each period's opening balances match the previous period's closing balances.

-Warning: If multiple periods are outstanding, you must calculate and produce journals for each one in order.
-Do not attempt to make a single large adjustment to "catch up" — this breaks the period-by-period audit trail.
+Warning: If multiple periods are outstanding, you must calculate each one in order and export its journals before moving to the next.
+Do not attempt to make a single large adjustment to "catch up" - this breaks the period-by-period audit trail.

 Checklist: Period-End Processing